 Undergraduate students have the option of taking the Comprehensive Exam, which serves as the gateway to Graduation with Distinction in Mathematics, and the Accelerated Bachelor's-Master's Degree program.
 It is given twice a year on the Monday before the beginning of Fall and Spring quarters.

-For students returning to campus in the fall per the University’s Vaccination Policy (POL-U1300.02), there will be an in-person exam.
 Students may receive special permission to take the exam online.
-Please inquire with the Math Office at firstname.lastname@example.org.
+Please inquire with the Math Office at email@example.com.

 The exam may be taken by any undergraduate math major who has completed the courses covered by the exam (see below).